 Police Officers are always available to assist members of the campus community in a number of crime prevention and public safety programs.
-At the start of each term, in-coming students are afforded the opportunity to attend informational meetings by the Police Department.
+At the start of each term, incoming students are afforded the opportunity to attend informational meetings with the Police Department.
 For resident students, these meetings are mandatory and are facilitated through the Office of Residential Life.

-Crime Alerts, Notices and Crime Logs
+Emergency Alerts, Timely Warning Notices and Crime Logs

-In order to prevent crime and serious incidents, the Police Department, in conjunction with Administration and Finance, the Division of Student Affairs and the Dean of Students, issues alerts regarding crimes and/or serious incidents that occur on and around the campus community.
-These are issued in various ways, which include, but are not limited to, automated telephone messages, college web site, e-mails, campus television and radio broadcasts, and printed notices.
+In order to prevent crime and serious incidents, the Police Department, in conjunction with Administration and Finance, the Division of Student Affairs and the Dean of Students, issues emergency alerts should there be an immediate threat to the health or safety of the campus community.
+After an investigation by the police has determined there is an immediate threat to the community, an emergency alert will be issued to those areas of the community threatened by the incident.
+These are issued in various ways, which include, but are not limited to, text messaging, campus-wide telephone messaging, College home Web page, campus-wide e-mail, campus television and radio, electronic message signs as well as other means as needed or required.
+In addition, in the event a situation arises that in the judgment of the police constitutes an on-going or continuing threat, a timely warning will be issued using the same notification procedures.
 Persons who have information regarding crimes or other serious incidents should report them to the Police Department and if warranted, an alert will be issued.
 This information can also be related to any of the various administrative offices on campus who, in turn, will notify the police and in a collaborative effort, an alert may be issued.
 The Police Department maintains a Daily Crime Log as outlined by law, which records crimes and serious incidents that occur on campus.
 The Police Department is also an active participant in the state's Uniform Crime Reporting System.
 The crime logs are available for public inspection at the Police Department.
 We reserve the right to exclude crime report information from the log in certain circumstances.

 Community Advisory: The federal Campus Sex Crimes Prevention Act, amends the Violent Crime Control And Law Enforcement Act of 1994 to require sex offenders who must register under state law to provide notice of enrollment and/or employment at any institution of higher education in the state where the offender resides and to provide notice of each change of enrollment or employment status at the institution of higher education.
 New Jersey has a statute requiring sex offender registration.
-Information concerning registration of sex offenders may be obtained by accessing the New Jersey State Police web site at www.nisp.org and using the link to the New Jersey Sex Offender Registration information.
+Information concerning registration of sex offenders may be obtained by accessing the New Jersey State Police Web site at www.njsp.org and using the link to the New Jersey Sex Offender Registration information.